-That month of May was to be a period when the Newfoundlanders would move hither and thither on the Arras Front, marching into and out of the trenches.
-While there was to be the ever-present artillery-fire, concerted infantry activity, particularly after May 15 - officially the last day of the Battle of Arras - had been limited, apart from the marching.
+That month of May was to be a period when the Newfoundlanders would be moved hither and thither on the Arras Front, marching into and out of the trenches.
+While there was to be the ever-present artillery-fire, concerted infantry activity, particularly after May 15 - the end of the Battle of Arras - and apart from the marching, was limited.

-At the outset of June, the 1st Battalion had retired from the line to Bonneville, there to spend its time again re-enforcing, re-organizing and in training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.
+At the outset of June, the 1st Battalion retired from the line to Bonneville, there to spend its time re-enforcing, re-organizing and training for the upcoming British offensive of the summer - and as it transpired, the autumn as well.

-(Preceding page: Newfoundland troops on the march in the community of Berneville - not Bonneville - in early May, perhaps the 7th, of 1917 - from The War Illustrated)
+(Right: Newfoundland troops on the march in the community of Berneville - not Bonneville - in early May, perhaps the 7th, of 1917 - from The War Illustrated)